NoroffFEU/development-platforms/mysql-case-study.md

 - Function: Is used for year only.
 - Format: "YYYY".
 - Range: 1901 to 2155.
-- Timezone coversion: Not possible.
+- Timezone conversion: Not possible.
 - 1-byte storage value.

 ##### Spatial Data Types